Liverpool Street station: London Underground

-The Central line runs directly below Shoreditch High Street on the London Overground's East London Line and an interchange has been desired locally in neighbouring Shoreditch since it opened in 2010.
+The Central line runs directly below Shoreditch High Street on the London Overground's Windrush line and an interchange has been desired locally in neighbouring Shoreditch since it opened in 2010.
 The new platforms would lie between Bethnal Green and Liverpool Street on one of the longest gaps between stations in inner London.
 Although there would be benefits to this interchange, it was ruled out on grounds of cost, the disruption it would cause to the Central line while being built, and because the platforms would be too close to sidings at Liverpool Street; the proposal will not be reconsidered until after the Elizabeth line is fully operational.

 Freight trial

 A freight trial between Liverpool Street and London Gateway was planned to start in April or May 2020, using a Class 769 bi-mode train.

 Cultural references

 Liverpool Street is one of the four railway stations present on the British version of Monopoly, along with King's Cross, Fenchurch Street and Marylebone.
 All four stations were termini of LNER services when Victor Watson redesigned the game for the British market in 1936.

-The station has been used several times as the site of fictionalised terrorist attacks: in Andy McNab's novel Dark Winter the station is the target of an attack; in London Under Attack, a 2004 Panorama docu-drama portrayal of a terrorist attack on London using chlorine gas; and the drama Dirty War (2004) portrayed a suicide terrorist attack using a "dirty bomb" near the Underground station.
+The station features in several fictional terrorist attacks: in Andy McNab's novel Dark Winter the station is the target of an attack; in London Under Attack, a 2004 Panorama docu-drama portrayal of a terrorist attack on London using chlorine gas; and the drama Dirty War (2004) portrayed a suicide terrorist attack using a "dirty bomb" near the Underground station.

 The station has also been used as a backdrop for a number of other film and television productions, including espionage films Stormbreaker (2006) and Mission: Impossible (1996), and crime drama The Shadow Line (2011), as well as the site for staged flash mobs in the film St. Trinian's 2: The Legend of Fritton's Gold (2009), and for a T-Mobile advert.

+In the music video for "Taxloss" by Mansun, directed by Roman Coppola, £25,000 in £5 notes was dropped onto commuters at the station.

-H. G. Wells' 1898 novel The War of The Worlds included a chaotic rush to board trains at Liverpool Street as the Martian machines overran military defences in the West End.
+H. G. Wells's 1898 novel The War of The Worlds included a chaotic rush to board trains at Liverpool Street as the Martian machines overran military defences in the West End.

 The station is the subject of the poem "Liverpool Street Station" by John Davidson.